 ADHD Aware are pleased to announce a new peer support group for parents or carers of young adults with diagnosed or suspected ADHD.

-Whatever the issues, ADHD Aware will be offering monthly discussion about different things affecting young adults, as well as the usual themes around self esteem, behaviour and sleep issues, listening to individual experiences and exploring effective self care for parents and encouraging ways to find out what your young adults need and want.
+Whatever the issues, ADHD Aware offer monthly discussions about different things affecting young adults and their parents, as well as the usual themes around self esteem, behaviour and sleep issues, listening to individual experiences and exploring effective self-care for parents and encouraging ways to find out what your young adults need and want.

 Parents of a young adults (18+) with ADHD / suspected ADHD.

 We look forward to welcoming parents every fourth Tuesday of each month, 19:00-20:30 GMT.
 Find the latest upcoming events on our events calendar.